rafguns/cohort-analysis-ssh/README.md

 * matplotlib 2.2
 * seaborn 0.9

 The easiest way to install all requirements is by using [Conda](https://conda.io/docs/).
-Run the following to create a conda environment named `cohort2` that contains everything you need:
+Run the following to create a conda environment named `cohort` that contains everything you need:

 ```
 conda env create -f environment.yml